-The range-dependent thresholds help detect significant rotation in complex observation situations.
+The range dependent thresholds help detecting significant rotation in complex observation situations.
 Due to the complex nature of the Swiss terrain, there is often no visibility of the lower portion of a storm.
 Additionally, the environmental conditions allowing for supercellular convection in Switzerland generally show a lower vertical shear than e.g. in the US plains.
-We tuned the thresholds by investigating visually confirmed cases of supercellular convection and rangedependent thresholds that relax at very close and far ranges.
-While this may detect more storms as supercells that were merely exhibiting significant rotation but otherwise lack the typical storm structure, we avoid missing detections due to observational issues.
+We tuned the thresholds by investigating visually confirmed cases of supercellular convection and range dependent thresholds that relax at very close and far ranges.
+While this may detect more storms as supercells, that were merely exhibiting significant rotation but otherwise lack the typical storm structure, we avoid missing detections due to observational issues.

-B5 Temporal continuity
+B5 Temporal Continuity

-Within a valid thunderstorm track, rotation of the same sign must have been detected at least three times within 10 min of each other.
+Within a valid thunderstorm track, rotation of the same sign must have been detected at least 3 times within 10 minutes of each other.
 Additionally the rotation track must leave the range of 20 km around a radar.
-In strong linear wind situations, the geometric nature of the radial velocity produces artificial rotation signatures at opposing sides of the radar that remain stationary.
-These can produce false detections but are easily removable considering that thunderstorms generally propagate.
+In strong linear wind situations,the geometric nature of the radial velocity produces artificial rotation signatures at opposing sides of the radar that remain stationary.
+These can produce false detections, but are easily removable considering that thunderstorms generally propagate.

-Appendix C: Relative quality index
+Appendix C: Relative Quality Index

-The relative quality index combines multiple physical constraints of the Swiss radar network and combines them to a single, summarising quality index.
-The characteristics we include are the vertical sum of theoretical visibility V (dimensionless; ranging from 0-1 for each elevation, in total ranging from 0-20), minimum altitude of observation h{\min} (m), maximum altitude of observation h{\max} (m), azimuthal resolution $\Delta\Theta$ (m) and discretisation in velocity shear ε (s-1).
+The relative quality index combines multiple physical constraints of the Swiss radar network and combines them to a single, summarizing quality index.
+The characteristics we include are: the vertical sum of theoretical visibility V (dimensionless, ranging from 0-1 for each elevation, in total ranging from 0-20), minimum altitude of observation $h{min}$ [m], maximum altitude

+- of observation $h{max}$ [m], azimuthal resolution $\Delta\Theta$ [m] and discretisation in velocity shear $\epsilon$ [s-1].
 The theoretical visibility corresponds to the unblocked fraction of a radar beam at each location.
-It is derived combining the effective earth radius model (AMS Glossary of Meteorology, 2012) with a refractive index of 5/4 and a digital elevation model to estimate beam blockage.
-The vertical sum over all 20 elevations is computed on a 2-D polar grid for each radar.
-In a similar fashion, the minimum and maximum altitudes of measurements are obtained from the altitude of the lowest and highest radar beam with 100 % visibility, each yielding a 2-D polar grid per radar.
+It is derived combining the effective earth radius model (AMS Glossary of Meteorology, 2012) with a refractive index of 5/4 atmospheric refraction model and a digital elevation model to estimate beam blockage.
+The vertical sum over all 20 elevations is computed on a 2-D polar - 510 grid for each radar.
+In a similar fashion, the minimum and maximum altitudes of measurements are obtained from the altitude of the lowest and highest radar beam with 100 % visibility, yielding each a 2-D polar grid per radar.
 The resolution corresponds to the distance of each radar bin to its azimuthal neighbours.
-As we here work with the azimuthal derivative of Doppler velocity, we additionally introduce the quantisation noise.
+As we here work with the azimuthal derivative of Doppler velocity, we additionally introduce the quantization noise.
 The numeric resolution at which the Doppler velocity is stored introduces a small level of noise.
-The azimuthal derivative is strongly range-dependent, as it utilises the azimuthal resolution.
-In the vicinity of the radars this noise reaches high levels and thus impacts the data quality.
+The azimuthal derivative is strongly range-dependent, as it utilizes the azimuthal resolution.
+In the vicinity - 515 of the radars this noise reaches high levels and thus impacts the data quality.
 We here compute the noise level by dividing the numerical resolution by the azimuthal resolution.